To trigger the delivery of your eMails out of your client (e.g. Outlook or Thunderbird), the following (normally at the beginning)

 PrivaSphere cannot authenticate senders on such messages (as it does otherwise for almost all message types).
 However, inbound SMIME encrypted may be signed with an external sender’s signature.

 Sometimes, senders encrypt for you but do not sign themselves, which leaves that authenticity even less clear.
-Therefore, a notice is added to the mail subject to inform about this and special caution needs to be taken on such messages.
+Therefore, a notice is added to the mail subject to inform about this and special caution needs to be taken on such messages and please encourage your contact partners to activate the message signature at the same time if SMIME encryption is used.